edwippler/nfl-challenge/README.md

 ..* Click button to add database and name database `sport_app` ..* Copy text from `seed-data.sql` then paste in client query window and execute queries
 2. Via terminal commnad line:
 ..* Run this command once:`createdb sport_app && psql -h localhost -d sport_app -p 5432 -f {path to SQL script}/seed-data.sql`
-Seed data using `npm run data-migration` (this step may take up to a minute)
-Start server using `npm start`
-You can browse the API endpoints at http://localhost:5000
+Start server and seed data using `npm start` (This may take a minute for the data migration to complete) You can browse the API endpoints at http://localhost:5000

 ## Built With: